jbremz/physics-mi/experiments/006-layer-correlation/README.md

 - train multiple models for analysis
 - do backprop from final output to all of the intermediate layer outputs (as well as the inputs)
 - confirm task orthogonality throughout

+Points:

+- I tried lightning because I thought it would make the code cleaner here but it slows down training considerably without really adding much 🤷